david-t-martel/oscmex/AudioEngine_ARCHITECTURE.md

     * `main` parses command-line arguments and/or loads a JSON configuration file.
     * `ConfigurationParser` creates a `Configuration` object with nodes, connections, and OSC commands.
     * `AudioEngine` initializes based on the `Configuration`.
+    * `AudioEngine` connects to the audio device and auto-configures based on hardware capabilities.
     * `OscController` sends commands to configure the RME device according to the loaded settings.
     * `AudioEngine` creates all nodes and connections for the processing graph.